 STAY IN PUBLIC PLACES

 Make sure to stay in fairly lit, crowded places.
-I personally love going down weird alleyways, but I make sure to be extra careful with the context.
-I never do this at night or in more run down areas.
-Use your intuition with this one and you will be a-okay.
+I love going down weird alleyways, but I make sure to be extra careful with the context.
+I never do this at night or in more run-down areas.
+Use your intuition with this one, and you feel unsafe then leave.

 WEAR A FAKE WEDDING RING